The America Invents Act

 The Leahy–Smith America Invents Act (AIA) was signed into law by Barack Obama on September 16, 2011.
 It is a large bill which makes a lot of changes to the laws surrounding patents and patenting.
 These changes affect the majority of questions asked on the exam, and because of the secrecy of all new questions since it was implemented, it makes exam study much more difficult.

-Over the past several years, PatBar® has maintained its industry leadership by inventing a new strategy to deal with this difficulty facing current exam takers:
+Since then, PatBar® has maintained its industry leadership over 30 years by inventing a new strategy to deal with this difficulty facing current exam takers:

 - You start by watching the Beginner’s Lecture series, which gives you a gentle introduction to intimidating material, with emphasis on the AIA.